openstack-archive/tripleo-incubator/notes.md

         2013-01-08 16:43:13 AUDIT nova.compute.resource_tracker [-] Free disk (GB): 0
         2013-01-08 16:43:13 AUDIT nova.compute.resource_tracker [-] Free VCPUS: 1

+* Load the base image into Glance:

+        TODO

 * Start the process of provisioning a baremetal node in Nova by running this inside the bootstrap node:

-        source ~/devstack/openrc
-        nova boot --flavor 100 --image demo --key_name default bmtest
+        ssh root@$BOOTSTRAP_IP "source stackrc && nova boot --flavor 100 --image base --key_name default bmtest"

-  If you chose to use VirtualPowerManager, then nova will start the VM.

-  If you chose to use the default FakePowerManager, you will need to manually start the VM with:

-        sudo virsh start baremetal_0

   You can watch its console to observe the PXE boot/deploy process.
-  You can also monitor progress in the 'n-cpu' and 'baremetal' screen sessions in the bootstrap node.
-After the deploy is complete, the node will reboot into the demo image.
+  After the deploy is complete, it will reboot into the base image.

   The End!